cshelton/pyminfunc/README.md

 don't use with these options, commenting out the corresponding import line will have no bad effects.

+`choldate` is not available (currently) via `pip`.
+It is available at https://github.com/modusdatascience/choldate with simple install instructions.

 ## Status

 The code has been tested for most of the paths through the algorithms on a handful of optimization problems (none very large).
 It does *not* reproduce the results exactly (down to the last floating-point bit), mainly because 1) operations like Cholesky decompositions are performed differently in scipy and Matlab, and